sanity-io/next-sanity/README.md

 ## Usage

-There are different ways to integrate Sanity with Next.js depending on your usage and needs for features like Live Preview, tag-based revalidation and so on.
+There are different ways to integrate Sanity with Next.js depending on your usage and needs for features like Live Preview, tag-based revalidation, and so on.
 It's possible to start simple and add more functionality as your project progresses.

 ### Quick start